de-bund-bsi-tr-esor/tresor-ETSITS119512-transformator/README.md

 $ mvn clean install
 ```

-after that from the service folder the the archive can be executed with:
+after that from the service folder the archive can be executed with:
 ```
 $ java -jar target/quarkus-app/quarkus-run.jar
 ```